-Clean the air filter on the bottom of the projector after every 100 hours of use.
+Clean the air filter on the side of the projector after every 100 hours of use.
 If it is not cleaned periodically, it can become clogged with dust, preventing proper ventilation.
 This can cause overheating and damage the projector.
 To clean the air filter, follow these steps:

-1. Turn off the projector, allow it to cool down, and unplug the power cord.

-- 2. Turn the projector upside-down, as shown below. - 3.
+- 1. Turn off the projector, allow it to cool down, and unplug the power cord. - 2.
+To prevent dust from falling into the projector, place the projector as shown below. - 3.
 To clean the filter, EPSON recommends using a small vacuum cleaner designed for computers and other office equipment.
 If you don't have one, gently clean the filter using a very soft brush (such as an artist's camel-hair brush).